EU reform plans target greener, fairer farm subsidies

 Under the plans, the bloc will start the process of trying to even out the imbalances in EU aid paid to farmers in western Europe versus less well-off producers in the east.

-But Poland said the plans did not go far enough, and criticised the fact that it could take until 2028 until equality was achieved between farmers across the EU.
+But Poland said the plans did not go far enough, and criticized the fact that it could take until 2028 until equality was achieved between farmers across the EU.

 "This is no reform proposal, but some cosmetic changes that would prolong the status quo as regards the distribution of the EU funds," Poland's farm minister Marek Sawicki told a news conference.
-"It's a mockery that the Commission, recognising the need to equalise direct subsidy levels, at the same time proposes to achieve that over 14 years."
+"It's a mockery that the Commission, recognizing the need to equalize direct subsidy levels, at the same time proposes to achieve that over 14 years."

 The CAP reform plans must now be jointly approved by EU governments and lawmakers in the European Parliament -- a process which is expected to take up to two years to complete.